 \section{``Too close" problem}

-Among the problems studied in~\cite{Atallah,BM89a,BM89b,BMR98} are \begin{itemize} \item the Nearest Neighbor Problem: which pair of objects are nearest, as a function of time? and \item the Collision Problem: when will some pair of objects collide? \end{itemize} Another important safety problem, which we call the ``Too Close Problem": when is the earliest, if ever, an object~$q_i$ is too close to one or more other objects~$q_j$?
+Problems studied in~\cite{Atallah,BM89a,BM89b,BMR98} that may be interpreted as concerned with safety: \begin{itemize} \item The Nearest Neighbor Problem: which pair of objects are nearest, as a function of time? \item The Collision Problem: when (if ever) will some pair of objects collide? \end{itemize} Another important safety problem, which we call the ``Too Close Problem": when is the earliest, if ever, the object~$q_1$ is too close to one or more other objects~$q_j$?

 If~$d$ is a metric in which each point-object~$P_i$ has a distance~$g_i$ such that it is dangerous for

 then we are particularly interested in predicting the time of the first occurrence of~(\ref{danger}); perhaps the trajectories of one or both of the objects may be changed to avoid such an occurrence.